How to Sell a House By Owner in Missouri

 Not willing to pay for the MLS?

-If you’re determined to save money by foregoing the MLS, creating a free FSBO listing on Zillow might be your top option.
-You can post a video and unlimited photos, and get fairly wide exposure via Zillow and the Zillow-owned Trulia.
+If you’re determined to save money by forgoing the MLS, creating a free FSBO listing on Zillow might be your top option.
+You can post a video and unlimited photos, and will get fairly wide exposure via Zillow and the Zillow-owned Trulia.

 6. Market your home